JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 4. Select the corresponding zip among the ones you may find in the [template dropbox folder](https://www.dropbox.com/sh/mm6fwh3ruuuyjz2/AABDUmo7Xj1S968FeJgbmFPva?dl=0e)
 5. [Overleaf](https://www.overleaf.com/) will do its magic and in a few seconds you'll have the template installed

-Remember that you will have to select the "main document" (access it through the options you will find pressing the overleaf logo in the top left corner of the project main page).
+Remember that you will have to select the "main document" (access it through the options you will find clicking the overleaf logo in the top left corner of the project main page).
 See below in the "To fill in and generate..." to see which are the main files you have available.
 The most relevant files to select as "main document" are:

 + `Anteproyecto/anteproyecto.tex`
 + `Book/book.tex`